The 12 Best Flashlights in 2024

 What is the best flashlight on the market?

-If you want a powerful light with proper modes at a reasonable price, the best flashlight is the Fenix PD34 V3.0.
-It won’t break the bank, and it lives comfortably in the gray area between being a small, pocketable flashlight and a large tactical one while still offering many solid features.
+If you want a powerful light with proper modes and a reasonable price, then the best flashlight is the Fenix PD34 V3.0.
+It won’t break the bank, and it lives comfortably in the gray area between being a small, pocketable flashlight and a large tactical one, while still offering many solid features.

 What brand of flashlights do police use?